200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-07-PaladinandHeathen.md

 Paladin rolls 1d10.
 Heathen rolls 1d8 for a Virtue, 1d6 otherwise.
 Helping adds, hindering subtracts.
 A total higher than 7 succeeds.
 Paladin describes, and gains +1 Duty.

-If Heathen’s roll, +1 per Ideal used by Paladin, is greater than Paladin’s roll, Paladin gains +1 affection.
+If Heathenâ€™s roll, +1 per Ideal used by Paladin, is greater than Paladinâ€™s roll, Paladin gains +1 affection.
 Paladin can choose to fail instead.
 Heathen can force Paladin to succeed.
 She gains +1 affection.

 If Paladin fails, Heathen describes how.
 No Duty or affection is gained.